 It can be done, with dedicated stroke dependent dampers manufactured by KONI!

-The Board of Directors of ITT Inc. (NYSE: ITT) has declared a third-quarter cash dividend of 12.8 cents per share on the company’s outstanding stock.
+The Board of Directors of ITT Inc. has declared a fourth-quarter cash dividend of 12.8 cents per share on the company’s outstanding stock.